New Zealand Traveller Declaration – Privacy statement

-This statement uses ‘you’ and ‘your’ to refer to the person travelling to New Zealand whose personal information is included in the declaration.
+This statement uses ‘you’ and ‘your’ to refer to the person travelling to New Zealand whose personal information is included in the NZTD declaration.

 What is privacy